mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/1-observer.md

 Observers are useful for logging, monitoring, and other tasks that need to be executed before or after the request.

 :::important
 Observers are not intended to modify the request or response.
-If you need to modify the request or response, use an [interceptor](./3-interceptors).
+If you need to modify the request or response, use an [interceptor][interceptors].
 :::

 ## Execution